IAmBdan/Google-Sheets-Clone/README.md

 Our project includes various API routes structured under `/api/v1/` for managing sheets and publishers, such as creating (`POST /createSheet`), fetching (`GET /getSheets`), updating (`PUT /updatePublished`), and deleting (`DELETE /deleteSheet`).
 Routes are accessed via standard HTTP methods and return appropriate status codes and responses.
 Authentication may be required for certain endpoints to ensure secure access.

+## User Interface Overview

+The user interface (UI) components in our project are structured according to their functionality and purpose.
+We have distinct components for different pages and layouts, each serving a specific role in the application.

+Login Page: The login page component handles user authentication and login-related interactions.
+It ensures a smooth and secure login process for users accessing the application.

+The dashboard page serves as a central hub, providing users with an overview of their sheets and access to key functionalities.

+The register page allows new users to sign up and create accounts, facilitating their entry into the platform.
+This page guides users through the registration process, ensuring a smooth and efficient onboarding experience.

+Sheet Page: This component represents individual sheets within the application, allowing users to view, edit, and manipulate spreadsheet data.
+It provides a flexible interface for managing and analyzing data efficiently.